rudraymehra/StockMarketPredictor/README.md

 # Crypto Tracker Pro

 Crypto Tracker Pro is a web app that lets users track real-time cryptocurrency data using the CoinGecko API.
+The API that is being used just gives 2 reloads per min.

 ## Features
 - Live cryptocurrency prices